eyalk11/compare-my-stocks/README.md

 ![image](https://user-images.githubusercontent.com/72234965/149631950-742d1a08-06f7-43ba-a1a3-fa7785f84edf.png)

-(The difference in percentage-wise since 04/01/2021 between ESYJY and the nasdaq is  48% at this point at time, signficantly lower than the airlines as a group.
+(The difference in the change percentage-wise since 04/01/2021 between ESYJY and the nasdaq is ~48% at this point at time, signficantly lower than the airlines as a group.
 This is example of an advanced usage.)

 ##  Features
 ⚕️	Planned